 Ryazhenka – a traditional Russian fermented milk

-Ryazhenka – a sort of traditional Russian yogurt
+Ryazhenka – a traditional Russian yogurt

-Dairy products have always been one of the significant highlights of Russian cuisine, and there is quite a good list of products that are not easily found in the U.S. but are pretty standard here.
+Dairy products have always been one of the significant highlights of Russian cuisine, and there is quite a good list of products that are not easily found in the U.S. but are standard here.
 Two of them are the kefir and the Ryazhenka.

 Russian Fermented Baked Milk